June 2002 (Part 2)

 - Kicks are less versatile.

-Hence, there must be sufficient advantages in a given combat situation to outweigh its innate disadvantages before an combatant justifiably executes a kick.
+Hence, there must be sufficient advantages in a given combat situation to outweigh its innate disadvantages before a combatant justifiably executes a kick.
 And he must be aware of the innate disadvantages so that if his opponent exploits them, he would know how to respond.

 High kicks may be executed while the attacker is on the ground or jumping up.
-Jumping up to execute a high kick, like the throat-seeking kick or the single flying kick, not only enables the attacker to gain height but more importantly to cover his other-wise exposed sex organs.
+Jumping up to execute a high kick, like the throat-seeking kick or the single flying kick, not only enables the attacker to gain height but more importantly to cover his otherwise exposed sex organs.
 However, there is always pro and con.
 To gain this advantage of coverage, the attacker suffers another disadvantage.
 While he is in the air, it would be more difficult for him than when he is on the ground, if the opponent counter-attacks.